watertap-org/watertap/docs/technical_reference/core/zero_order_costing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are several zero order models that have costing relationships that do not follow this general form.
-If that is the case, a custom costing method can be added to this base class to perform that calculation.
+If that is the case, a custom costing method can be added to the unit model class to perform that calculation.

 Zero order models that have custom capital costing methods include: